This easy recipe for Philly cheesesteak stuffed peppers is a low carb family favorite. Ground beef keeps the stuffed peppers moist and delicious.

 - Preheat oven to 350 degrees F and place rack to the middle position.

 - Meanwhile, heat a pan over medium heat.
 When hot, add oil and swirl to coat the pan.
 Stir in the mushrooms to coat in oil and let cook in a single layer for 2-3 minutes.
-Add the onion and stir, cooking until they turn opaque and the mushrooms have cooked (2-3 minutes more).
+Add the onion and stir, cooking until they turn translucent and the mushrooms have cooked (2-3 minutes more).
 Remove the mixture from the pan.

 - Add the ground beef to the pan, breaking it up while cooking.
 When cooked through, add the mushroom mixture back to the pan and season with enough salt until it tastes good to you.
 Add a generous amount of pepper (1/4 teaspoon or more to your taste).